Blooming Cactuses in Texas 2025

 Best time: April–early June

 Cactuses are beautiful all year round.
 However, in the spring they can surprise us with lavish yellow, red and pink blooms that look simply amazing.
-From Hill Country to Western deserts, these native plants of Texas start to burst with colors in April and stay beautiful through May or sometimes even in June if they are lucky to get some rain.
+From Hill Country to Western deserts, these native plants of Texas start to burst with colors in the spring through early summer.

 Cholla is another beautiful cactus that looks more like a tree and can reach 8ft (2.4 m) in height.
 It's common for West Texas and blooms with perfect hot pink flowers in May and early June.